dai10512/code_sample_auto_complete/README.md

 # project

-This project is for the blog that provide how to use AutoComplete function of Flutter made by Pentagon Inc.
+This project is for the blog that provide how to use AutoComplete function.

 https://blog.pentagon.tokyo/3110/